PrairieLearn/PrairieLearn/docs/installingLocal.md

 # If editing code in `packages/`, you should also repeat either this command or `make build`.
 make deps

-# Build and transpile all source files.
-make build

 # Run the PrairieLearn server.
 make start